jvbalen/midifx/README.md

 class MyEffect(Module):
     """Custom MIDI effect.
 Has one parameter and an on/off attribute, which can be MIDI-controlled by passing a Parameter and Switch object to the constructor.
-    These will automatically listen to the relevant respective control messages as implemented in Module.
+    These will automatically listen to the relevant control messages.
     """

     def __init__(self, parameter: float | Parameter = 2.0, on: bool | Switch = True):